Adrian Lewis

-Adrian Lewis (born 21 January 1985) is an English professional darts player currently playing in the PDC.
-He is a two-time PDC World Darts Champion, winning in 2011 and 2012.
-He is nicknamed Jackpot, as he won a jackpot gambling in Las Vegas in 2005, but he was unable to collect the money as he was 20 years old, below the US legal gambling age of 21.
+Adrian Lewis (born 21 January 1985) is an English professional darts player who formerly competed in Professional Darts Corporation (PDC) events.
+Nicknamed "Jackpot", he is a two-time PDC World Champion, having won the title in 2011 and 2012.
+Lewis has also two other major televised PDC titles; the European Championship in 2013 and the UK Open in 2014.
+He won a total of twenty-six PDC titles in his career.

 During the early part of his career until 2007, Lewis was a protégé of 16-time world champion Phil Taylor, with whom he practised in their home city of Stoke-on-Trent.
 He made his television debut in 2004, aged 19 at the UK Open.
-In addition to his two world championships, Lewis has won two other PDC majors: the 2013 European Championship and the 2014 UK Open.
-He is also a four-time winner of the PDC World Cup of Darts, partnering Phil Taylor.
+In addition to his two world Championships, Lewis is also a four-time winner of the PDC World Cup of Darts, partnering Phil Taylor as part of the England team.

+Widely regarded as one of the greatest players in the history of the sport, Lewis has been described as one of the most naturally talented darts players of all time.

 Career

 Early career

 Lewis was born in Stoke-on-Trent and had shown his potential at the age of 18 by winning the 2003 British Teenage Open.
 His professional career began in the British Darts Organisation (BDO) events but he only competed in one major tournament, the 2003 Winmau World Masters, losing in the last 128.
 Lewis then joined the Professional Darts Corporation (PDC) without ever qualifying for the BDO World Championship.

 Lewis reached a semi-final of the regional qualifiers for the UK Open in 2004, which provided his opportunity for a television debut at the 2004 UK Open in Bolton, where he narrowly lost 7–8 to Dennis Harbour in the last 64.
 His next television appearance came against his mentor Phil Taylor at the 2004 Las Vegas Desert Classic where he went out 0–2 in the first round.
 He then went on to win his first match on television at the 2004 World Grand Prix beating former world champion Richie Burnett, before losing to Gary Welding.
 His first professional ranking title came in September 2004, when he won the Chris de Roo Open after defeating Colin Lloyd in the final.

 He failed to qualify for the 2005 World Championship, but back at Bolton for the 2005 UK Open he produced one of the rare whitewashes in the tournament's history, beating Colin Monk 11–0 before falling 11–8 to Chris Mason in the last 16.
+In 2005, Lewis took on the nickname "Jackpot" as he won a jackpot gambling in Las Vegas that year, but he was unable to collect the money as he was 20 years old, below the US legal gambling age of 21.